 - For the 9 X 5 inch loaf pan, add a piece of over hanging parchment paper across the short sides of the pan before adding batter.
 Once baked you can grab the overhanging flaps and lift your loaf from the pan.

-- Bake your pumpkin bread plain or fold in either 1 Cup of dark chocolate chunks or nuts of your choice to the batter before baking.
+- Bake your pumpkin bread plain or fold in either 1 Cup of dark chocolate chunks or mix in nuts of your choice to the batter before baking.

 - Make your Italian Meringue while the pumpkin bread is cooling.